 MFP Enhances Opportunities to Live Independently and Age with Dignity

-Medicaid requires states to provide care in nursing homes, but makes home and community-based services (HCBS) optional.
-MFP better rebalances Medicaid by providing grants to states to cover transitional services for individuals that wish to leave a nursing home.
-Thanks to MFP, over 75 thousand individuals with chronic conditions and disabilities and seniors have decided to transition from institutions back into the community through 2015.
+Medicaid requires states to provide care in nursing homes, but HCBS is optional.
+MFP incentivizes investment in HCBS by providing federal funding for transitional services for individuals who wish to leave a nursing home or other institution.
+Thanks to MFP, over 88,000 seniors and people with chronic conditions and disabilities have voluntarily transitioned back into their communities.

-MFP Rebalancing Demonstration is a Success Story – Improves Quality of Life
+MFP Rebalancing Demonstration is a Success Story that Improves Quality of Life and Care

-At the end of 2015, more than 43 states and the District of Columbia were participating in the MFP demonstration.
-As part of an evaluation provided to Congress in a 2017 report, the Centers for Medicare and Medicaid Services (CMS) concludes there is strong evidence beneficiaries’ quality of life improves when they transition from institutional to community-based LTSS.
+In a 2017 evaluation, the Centers for Medicare and Medicaid Services (CMS) found strong evidence that beneficiaries’ quality of life and care improves when they transition from institutional long-term care to HCBS.
 MFP participants experienced increases across all seven quality-of-life domains measured, and the improvements were largely sustained after two years.

 States Save with Money Follows the Person

-Providing LTSS in the home is more cost effective than institutional care, among other reasons because it eliminates the need for Medicaid to cover the cost of room and board in a nursing home.
-On average, per-beneficiary per-month expenditures for those participating in the rebalancing demonstration declined by $1,840 (23 percent) during the first year of transitioning from a nursing homes to home and community-based LTSS, saving $978 million.
-CMS also finds that MFP participants are less likely to be readmitted to institutional care than other beneficiaries who transition but do not participate in the program.
+Providing long-term care in the home costs less than institutional care.
+Average monthly expenses for MFP participants declined by almost 25 percent in the first year after transitioning from a nursing home to HCBS.
+CMS also found that MFP participants are less likely to be readmitted to institutional care than other beneficiaries who transitioned but did not participate in the program.